michael-reichenauer/gmc/doc/help.md

 menus ('`M`', `RightArrow` or `LeftArrow`) or clicking in the graph.

+### Indicators for not Shown Branches

 The gray '`╮`' and '`╯`' indicators right of a branch indicates where, currently not shown branches, merge in or branch out of the branch with left of these indicators.
+Using the  `RightArrow` on such a commit line (or click) to show the branches menu, will list the hidden branch and make it easy show.